shubham4672/NestNotes/README.md

-# NoteNest - Personal Notes API
+# NoteNest - Personal Notes App

-NoteNest is a simple RESTful API for managing personal notes, built with Node.js, Express, and MongoDB.
+NoteNest is a full-stack personal notes application built with React (frontend), Node.js/Express (backend), and MongoDB.
+It allows users to create, view, update, and delete notes with a modern UI and robust API.

 ## Features

-- Create, read, update, and delete notes
+- Create, read, update, and delete personal notes
+- Beautiful, responsive UI with DaisyUI and Tailwind CSS
+- Light/Dark theme toggle (Coffee & Autumn themes)
 - Rate limiting to prevent abuse (10 requests per 20 seconds per IP)
-- Organized code structure with controllers and routes
+- Organized code structure with controllers, routes, and models
 - Uses Mongoose for MongoDB integration
+- Error handling and custom error pages
+- Radial gradient backgrounds for a professional look

 ## Getting Started